Should Brake Discs Get Hot?

 Before we can think about how hot our vehicle’s brake discs get, we need to understand how the brakes work.

 It takes a lot of pressure to stop a one tonne vehicle.
-This is why you need to keep your brakes maintained and ensure that they're working properly, otherwise you could cause a serious accident.
+So it’s crucial to keep your brakes maintained and ensure that they're working properly, otherwise you could cause a serious accident.

 How hot should brake discs get?